haifengkao/StellairsLoadOrderFixer24/README.md

 # StellairsLoadOrderFixer24
-Sort Stellaris mods in alphabetical order
+Sort Stellaris mods in *reverse* alphabetical order because 2.4's mod load order is different from 2.3.3

 Force load all incompatible mods (you can disable them manually in the launcher)